meelgroup/manthan/README.md

 ```

 The output F(X,\Psi(X)) would be stored as `inputfile-name_skolem.v`

+A detailed readme about output format and learned decision tree can be found at `detailed_readme.pdf`

 ## Benchmarks
 We used matrix multiplication encoding discussed in polymath project to generate different benchmarks.